yungbeto/Lever-A-Figma-File-Starter/README.md

 # Lever
-A(nother) simple Figma file starter plugin to promote a consistent organizational framework within your team.
+A(nother) simple Figma file starter plugin made by [Roby Saavedra](https://read.cv/roby) for the wonderful design team at [Revel Transit](https://github.com/revel-transit) to promote a consistent organizational framework within a product team.

 This project is indebted to